Why choose Lemonade?

 How do I get Lemonade?

 The full Lemonade experience is available through our iOS and Android app, and you can purchase a policy also through our website.
-We currently offer Contents and Personal Liability insurance in Germany and the Netherlands.
+We currently offer Contents and Personal Liability insurance in Germany and the Netherlands, as well as renters insurance in France.
 We’ll be rolling out additional products and countries

 across Europe soon.